sangwookim98/Bloom-Filter-Project/README.md

 ##### MinHash
 MinHash is a commonly used technique in Data Mining, where it is a technique that calculates similarities of two sets.
 MinHash is a very efficient way of comparing a large number of doucments because by using a MinHash signature, it would not only decrease the runtime complexity by a large amount, but it would also allow the comparison of the sets to be easily implemented rather than having to compare each single a lot of times within a large collection of documents given.

+#### MinHash Signature
+Easier and fair way of selecting a random permutation of picking shingles.
+Instead of having to go through and compare every single shingle, better to pick a portion of shingles in a random ordered set of shingles.

 #### Jaccard's Measure
 Jaccard's Measure is the resemblence of two sets of arbitrary sizes as a result of comparing two MinHash-ed documents.